Organisation Throughout the Home: The Three-Step Approach

 So, how do we beat the mess monster and keep it down?

-- Label everything.
 Once you have your items stored in their new homes, label any lidded crates so people can see at a glance where everything now belongs.
 Nothing will discourage people from tidying up faster than having to root through a bunch of unlabelled boxes to see where an item goes.
-Making organization easy is key to making it last.
+Making an organization easy is key to making it last.

 Once you have done all of the above, your freshly organized home will have everyone breathing a sigh of relief, and any children present will be set on the path to learning good habits for life.